Docs Home → MongoDB Cluster-to-Cluster Sync

 If you anticipate syncing a large data set, or if you plan to pause

-synchronization for an extended period of time, increase the size of the
+synchronization for an extended period of time, you might exceed the

 To get the difference in seconds between the first and last entry